 Go skating.
 Whether it’s ice skating or roller skating, this is a date night cliché for a reason — it’s ridiculously fun!

 All right, so you have your date night planned!
 Still need a sitter?
-In addition to Sittercity, which has sitters all over the US, parents in several major cities can also try Chime, Sittercity’s new app that lets you book amazing sitters on demand.
+Find and book amazing sitters near you wherever you are.
 Try it today!